GillianoA/TaskManagementSystem/README.md

-# Task Management System
+# Task Management System with Docker Containerization

-A modern full-stack task management application built with .NET Core, featuring secure authentication and robust database design.
+A modern full-stack task management application built with .NET Core and React, featuring secure authentication, robust database design, and containerized deployment using Docker.

-## Current Implementation
+## Current Features and Technologies Used in the Project

 ### Authentication System
 - User registration with email and password